-(This page does not work yet, I hope it will be different in the future and will be used to calculate the required dosage of ginseng for the effects described.)
+(This page does not work yet, I hope it will be different in the future and will be used to calculate the required ginseng dosage due to the effects described.)

-It is slowly becoming the standard that the quantitative data is provided by the research of the effects of various forms of ginseng and individual panaxosides.
+It is slowly becoming the standard that quantitative data are being reported on the effects of various forms of ginseng and individual panaxosides.
 This gives the opportunity to calculate the appropriate dosing.

-The situation complains that many physiological parameters have different panaxosides in opposition , so the summary gingular effect can not be easily estimated.
-Different forms of ginseng (fresh, white , red ...) are again significant differences in the amounts and proportions of the substances.
-Another source of variability is absorption, which modulates the efficacy of the patient's gut destroys and the activity of the bacteria living there and the modified panaxosides partially modified by the cleavage of the sugar residues.
-MUDr.
-Asian physicians are aware of this, and therefore require treatment of somewhat purified panaxosides or their prescribed mixtures, which are sometimes given by injection (such as infarctions).
-In addition to the rate of absorption, excretion, and transduction across the cell membrane, CNS effects are also a question of the rate of transfer across the blood-brain barrier.
+The situation is plagued by the fact that many physiological parameters have different panaxosides in opposition , so the overall effect of ginseng can not be easily estimated.
+Different forms of ginseng (fresh, white , red ...) are again significant differences in the quantities and proportions of the content substances.
+Another source of variability is absorption, which modulates the efficacy of the patient's gut tract and the activity of the bacteria living there and the modified panaxosides partially modified by the cleavage of the sugar residues.
+MUDr. physicians in Asia are aware of this, and therefore require treatment for some of the purified panaxosides, or their prescribed mixtures, which are sometimes given by injection (such as infarctions).
+In addition to the rate of absorption, excretion and transduction across the cell membrane, the CNS effects also include the rate of transfer across the blood-brain barrier.

 At the current stage of the pharmacodynamic question I ignore and try to calculate for some effects the required single dose, assuming an immediate even distribution of the active substances in the soft tissues of the whole organism.

-(An analysis of red ginseng ( gineng radix rubra ) provided by the TCE in Taipei.)
+(Analysis of red ginseng ( gineng radix rubra ) provided by the faculty of TCM in Taipei.)

 A single dose corresponding to a concentration of 10 μg / ml

-Assuming that the human body contains 40 liters of water and provided the panaxosides are distributed evenly (due to their amphiphilic nature, the situation is close to reality), a single dose of red ginseng will be given the following concentration of ginsenoside 1 μg / ml:
+Assuming that the human body contains 40 liters of water and provided the panaxosides are distributed evenly (due to their amphiphilic nature, the situation is close to reality), a single dose of red ginseng will correspond to the concentration of ginsenoside 1 μg / ml as follows:

 Interpretation with respect to individual effects

-- Effect pxsd.
-Rb 1 for the normalization of immune vascular parameters appeared at a dose of 10 μg / ml corresponding to 268 g of red ginseng ( he2007peg )
+- effect pxsd.
+Rb 1 for the normalization of immune vascular parameters occurred at a dose of 10 μg / ml, corresponding to 268 g of red ginseng ( he2007peg )

-- Effect pxsd.
-Rb 1 against aggressiveness occurred at 2.5 mg / kg, corresponding to a dose of more than 53.6 g of red ginseng ( yoshimura1988ace )
+- effect pxsd.
+Rb 1 against aggression occurred at 2.5 mg / kg, corresponding to a dose of more than 53.6 g of red ginseng ( yoshimura1988ace )

-- The effect of P. notoginseng panaxoside extract on endothelial proliferation and vessel regeneration was already at a dose of 0.1 μg / ml ( hong2009aes ), which would probably correspond to a dose of less than 0.3-1g of P. notoginseng (estimated).
+- the effect of P. notoginseng panaxoside extract on endothelial proliferation and vascular repair occurred at a dose of 0.1 μg / ml ( hong2009aes ), which would probably correspond to less than 0.3-1g of P. notoginseng (estimated).

-- ( Kwon2003ekr ) [ other ] Increased liver regeneration rate by 20% (experimental resection in a dog) at a dose of 250mg / kg ginseng radix rubra for 9 days (-1 to 7 due to surgery).
-At 80kg, this would be equivalent to 20g ginseng radix rubra per day.
+- ( kwon2003ekr ) [ other ] Increase in liver regeneration rate by 20% (experimental resection in a dog) at a dose of 250mg / kg ginseng radix rubra for 9 days (-1 to 7 due to surgery).
+At 80kg, it would be 20g ginseng radix rubra a day.

 Further to processing

-Rg 2 (protects memory by anti-apoptotic action ( zhang2008pgg ), protects the brain against glutamate neurotoxicity ( li2007peg )) (microglia calming wu2007deg ) (possible immunomodulation for type 1 cho2002gfp )
+Rg 2 (protects the memory by antiapoptotic action ( zhang2008pgg ), protects the brain against glutamate neurotoxicity ( li2007peg )) (microglia calming wu2007deg ) (possible immunomodulation for type 1 cho2002gfp )

-Rb 1 (normalizes he2007peg immunity), (sedating effect of yoshimura1988ace ) (possibly immunomodulation in favor of type 2 cho2002gfp ) (expands blood vessels and protects them from arteriosclerosis he2007peg ) (suppresses leung2007gri vascular growth )
+Rb 1 (normalizes the he2007peg immunity) (a relaxing effect of yoshimura1988ace ) (possibly immunomodulation for type 2 cho2002gfp ) (expands blood vessels and protects them from arteriosclerosis he2007peg ) (suppresses leung2007gri vascular growth )